mpi2/PhenotypeData/reports/src/main/resources/README.md

 Snapshots of the entire dataset captured at the time of data release are available for bulk download via this FTP portal.

 Starting with DR12, we have changed the structure of the FTP site in order to accommodate requests made by our users.

-To go directly to the latest release fileset, please navigate to: ftp://ftp.ebi.ac.uk/pub/databases/impc/all-data-releases/latest/
+To find the latest data release data and reports, please navigate to: ftp://ftp.ebi.ac.uk/pub/databases/impc/all-data-releases/latest/results/.
+The README file in that directory describes the content of each report and specifies the mapping of the old reports to the new reports.

-To go directly to the latest release results, please navigate to: ftp://ftp.ebi.ac.uk/pub/databases/impc/all-data-releases/latest/results/
+To find the top of the latest data release, please navigate to: ftp://ftp.ebi.ac.uk/pub/databases/impc/all-data-releases/latest/

-To go directly to the top of all data releases, ordered from oldest to newest, please navigate to: ftp://ftp.ebi.ac.uk/pub/databases/impc/all-data-releases/
+To find the top of all data releases, ordered from oldest to newest, please navigate to: ftp://ftp.ebi.ac.uk/pub/databases/impc/all-data-releases/